THURSDAY, FEB. 1, 2018 | SOUTH ON MAIN [1304 Main St., Little Rock]

 Additional season partners include Acura, Chris Harkins of Raymond James, J. Mark & Christy Davis, Stella Boyle Smith Trust, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Ben E. Keith Foods Mid-South Division, Arkansas Arts Council, ACANSA Arts Festival, Capital Hotel, Rosen Music Company, and Piano Kraft.

-Twelve-show packages for new subscribers will go on sale to the general public on May 12 via Metrotix.com (or by calling 800-293-5949), followed by four-show packages on May 17.
-Single tickets for individual shows will be available beginning May 22.
-Tickets are $30 (General Admission), $46 (Reserved), and $48 (Premium Reserved).
+Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $30 (General Admission), $46 (Reserved), and $48 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Vocalist Catherine Russell is a native New Yorker, born into musical royalty.
 Her father, the late Luis Russell, was a legendary pianist/composer/bandleader, as well as Louis Armstrong’s long-time musical director.
 Her mother, Carline Ray, was a pioneering vocalist/guitarist/bassist who performed with International Sweethearts of Rhythm, Mary Lou Williams, and Sy Oliver.
 Catherine’s professional life began early.
 After graduating with honors from the American Academy of Dramatic Arts, she embarked upon musical adventures with Carrie Smith, Steely Dan, David Bowie, Cyndi Lauper, Paul Simon, Jackson Browne, Michael Feinstein, Levon Helm, and Rosanne Cash, among others, touring the world and appearing on over two-hundred albums.